KhronosGroup/glTF/extensions/2.0/Khronos/KHR_materials_emissive_strength/README.md

 In this extension, a new `emissiveStrength` scalar factor is supplied, that governs the upper limit of emissive strength per material.
 This strength can be colored and tempered using the core `emissiveFactor` and `emissiveTexture` controls, permitting the strength to vary across the surface of the material.
-Supplying values above 100.0 for `emissiveStrength` can have an influence on reflections, tonemapping, blooming, and more.
+Supplying values above 1.0 for `emissiveStrength` can have an influence on reflections, tonemapping, blooming, and more.

 ### Physical Units

+*This section is non-normative.*

-For implementations where a physical light unit is needed, the units for `emissiveStrength` are candela per square
+For implementations where a physical light unit is needed, the units for the multiplicative product of `emissiveStrength`, `emissiveFactor`, and `emissiveTexture` are candela per square
 meter: **cd / m<sup>2</sup>**, sometimes called *nits*.
-The default value is 100 nits.

-### Non-Physical Units

-For implementations where a physical unit is not needed, the value is treated as a *percentage*.
-The default value of 100 corresponds to 100%, indicating no change in brightness from the core glTF material emissive settings.
-Values greater than 100% are encouraged, permitting a material's emission to become brighter than what is possible without this extension.
+Because the value is specified per square meter, it indicates the brightness of any given point along the surface.
+However, the exact conversion from physical light units to the brightness of rendered pixels requires knowledge of the camera's exposure settings, which are left as an implementation detail, unless otherwise defined in a future version of the glTF specification or other extension.

 ## Extending Materials

+*This section is non-normative.*

 Any material with an `emissiveFactor` (and optionally an `emissiveTexture`) can have its strength modulated or amplified by the inclusion of this extension.
 For example: